Home > HVAC > 4 Signs Your Heat Pump Reversing Valve Is Bad

 The reversing valve is a type of four-way valve that controls the flow of refrigerant, the lifeblood of your HVAC system.
 By changing the refrigerant’s direction, it reverses the heat exchange cycle.
 This clever piece of engineering is what makes heat pumps such an efficient choice for year-round climate control in both residential and commercial settings.
 When it’s working correctly, you probably don’t even think about it.
 But when it fails, you’ll notice right away that something is wrong with your system’s performance.
 Understanding what this valve does and how it works can help you spot problems before they turn into major headaches.

-What the Reversing Valve Does
+What Does a Reversing Valve Actually Do?

 At its core, the reversing valve is the switch that tells your heat pump whether to be an air conditioner or a heater.
 It’s often called the “brain” of the system because it dictates the entire operation.
 When you adjust your thermostat from “cool” to “heat,” a signal is sent to a solenoid on the reversing valve, which then physically shifts the valve to redirect the flow of refrigerant.
 This single action completely changes how your indoor and outdoor coils function, allowing the system to either absorb heat from inside your home and release it outside or vice versa.

-How It Switches from Heating to Cooling
+How Your Heat Pump Switches from Heating to Cooling

 The magic of the reversing valve lies in its ability to change the refrigerant’s path.
 In cooling mode, the valve directs hot, high-pressure refrigerant to the outdoor coil to release heat outside.
 The now-cool refrigerant flows to the indoor coil to absorb heat from your home, cooling the air.
 When you switch to heating mode, the valve reverses this flow.
 The outdoor coil starts absorbing heat from the outside air (even when it’s cold!), and the indoor coil releases that heat inside your home.
 If this valve gets stuck, your system loses its ability to switch modes, leaving you with hot air in the summer or cold air in the winter.